I’ve just finished my first cruise since Covid and my 14th cruise over all, with my 15th cruise starting soon.

 Ships are punctual and they leave within a few minutes of when they say they will.
 The only exception is if your ship’s organised excursion is running late.
 Then they will wait for you.
 And that is a good reason to book an excursion (contradicting point 2 🙂

-9. Don’t forget to check in on online
+15. Don’t forget to check in on online

 If your ship offers this, it saves a whole lot of time when you’re lined up with thousands of your fellow travellers ready to embark.

 Print out your ID cards, barcoded tickets and baggage tags at home and you’ll skip through like a gazelle.
 Some cruise companies even have a separate line for people who have checked in online.
 Be that person!

-10. Don’t overpack
+16. Don’t overpack